LAITONEN/Movie-name-fetcher/README.md

-This application fetch the name of the most relevant movie based on the provided search strings
+This application fetches the name of the most relevant movie based on the provided search strings.

 **To run:**
 1. Open 2 Terminal windows.